 This sacrament is called Baptism, after the central rite by which it is carried out: to baptize (Greek baptizein) means to “plunge” or “immerse”; the “plunge” into the water symbolizes the catechumen’s burial into Christ’s death, from which he rises up by resurrection with him, as “a new creature.”
 This sacrament is also called “the washing of regeneration and renewal by the Holy Spirit,” for it signifies and actually brings about the birth of water and the Spirit without which no one “can enter the kingdom of God.”

-Baptisms are scheduled one weekend a month at Sacred Heart.
+Baptism is celebrated on the second Saturday of the month at 11:30 AM.
 A Baptism preparation session with the parents is required prior to the celebration.
-To make arrangements for a Baptism, please contact the Parish Office by calling 518-668-2046 or by filling out our Contact form.
+To make arrangements for a Baptism, please contact the Parish Office by calling 518-668-2046.